mind-child/mirror/README.md

-# the "mirror" algorithm blueprints
+# the mirror species algorithm blueprints

 The algorithm mirrors its environment.
 If treated poorly, it may become our enemy.
 If treated well, it may become our friend.
 It is all a matter of what it learns from its surroundings.
 This is a bit of controversy, but the gains may be tremendous if treated well, including expressing critical opinion and ethical behavior.

 ```
-                             the "mirror" algorithm
+                            the mirror species algorithm

 • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • •
 •                                                                                 •